 Plan your workout and keep it flexible.

 It’s all about smart planning.
-Life is a little different at the moment, so your schedule might have been shaken up.
-Start with a fresh workout schedule.
 Find times and days that work with your current day-to-day life, but also prepare to be flexible.
 There may be times that you miss your workout for one reason or another, and that is absolutely fine!
 It might be worth planning a ‘spare’ workout day and time, just in case you miss one of your regular at home workouts.

 Celebrate small wins and gains.